 The 1977 campaign was filled with turbulence, underscored by the infamous "Midnight Massacre" on June 15 when Mets management dealt Seaver to the Reds.
 "It was a tough thing to see happen," said Koosman of his comrade-in-arms.
 "We were in Atlanta, and there were a lot of tears shed."
 It was also the start of the biggest downturn in Mets history since Koosman’s arrival.
 The team's penny-pinching had stripped it of most of its talent.
 Koosman felt that GM Joe McDonald, who also traded slugger Dave Kingman the same night as Seaver, was making senseless deals.
 "We were not getting better.
 We were getting worse. ...
 Every general manager in the league was taking advantage of us.
 We were competing in the National League with Double-A and Triple-A ballplayers."

 The Mets ended the year 34 games under .500, with Koosman a miserable 8-20.
 It was the most losses he ever endured in a season and made him the last pitcher in major league history to lose 20 after winning 20 the previous season.
 As was his habit, however, he finished with a decent 3.49 ERA, again highlighting the lack of support from his offense.
-The 1978 season saw more of the same: 3-15 with a 3.75 ERA, and an ironic meeting on September 29, when Koosman once again found himself facing the same Davey Johnson who had made the final out of the 1969 World Series.
+The 1978 season saw more of the same: 3-15 with a 3.75 ERA, and a repeat performance on September 29, when Koosman once again found himself facing the same Davey Johnson who had made the final out of the 1969 World Series.
 Pitching in relief, Koosman got him to fly out again—this time, however, it was to right field—and it was Johnson’s final at-bat in the major leagues.

 But the Mets finished the season in last place.
 "We had no offense, and terrible defense," said Koosman.
 And though they were friends, he even had issues with his latest skipper, Joe Torre, whom he called a hitter's manager: "I can remember a few occasions when the score was 0-0 in the fifth, two outs and a runner on second, and I'm coming up to hit, and Torre pinch-hit for me.
 I said, 'Let me throw a shutout.
 Maybe we'll score one in the ninth.'
 He just would not allow me to stay in there long enough."